We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 A knowledge and mastery of tying knots is essential for anyone who spends time in the outdoors.
 And, sure, when faced with certain tasks that require knot-tying, you might be able to get away with winging it up to a point.
 But at the end of the day, if you can learn a few key knots, you’ll find yourself bungling around less often—not to mention save yourself some time and be safer.

-Aside from a couple essential fishing knots, such as the Clinch Knot and Blood Knot, the five knots below are the ones you’re going to need in the majority of situations when it comes to general outdoor pursuits.
-It can take some time to get proficient at tying almost any knot, so it’s best to practice and master these five knots before you need to tie one in the wild.
+Aside from a couple essential strong fishing knots, such as the Clinch Knot and Blood Knot, the knots and hitches below are the ones you’re going to need in the majority of situations when it comes to general outdoor pursuits.
+It can take some time to get proficient at learning how to tie a knot, so it’s best to practice and master these five knots before you need to tie one in the wild.